-- (1) An application for a Certificate of Appropriateness shall contain the following minimum information: - (a) Owner and agent contact information - (b) A detailed description of the reason the proposed demolition is necessary; - (c) Location of the proposed demolition; - (d) Evidence of the existing conditions of the property which justify the need for demolition; - (e) A detailed description of the methods of demolition including the process and procedure for removal of all debris and how surrounding properties will be protected during the demolition process; - (f) Any other information that the City may deem necessary in order to determine the need for the proposed demolition. - (2) The Commission shall hold a public hearing on the application within forty-five (45) days after the date a complete application is filed with the City.
-The applicant, property owner, and all property owners located within two hundred (200) feet of the property proposed to be demolished shall be mailed a written notice ten (10) days prior to the hearing. - (3) When considering the Certificate of Appropriateness for Demolition, the Commission shall consider the following: - (a) The historic value of the structures or site; - (b) The state of repair of the structures or site; - (c) The existing and potential usefulness, including the economic usefulness, of the structures, buildings or objects on the lot, parcel or site; - (d) The reasons for preserving the structures, buildings or objects on the lot, parcel or site; - (e) The character of the neighborhood: - (f) Any other factors the Commission deems appropriate when considering the proposed demolition. - (4) When considering the Certificate of Appropriateness for Relocation, the Commission shall consider the following: - (g) The style of construction and compatibility with the local historic district - (h) The historic value and structural state of the structure; - (i) The historic value of the site; - (j) The reasons for preserving the structure on an alternate site; - (k) The character of the neighborhood; - (I) Any other factors the Commission deems appropriate when considering the proposed demolition. - (5) If the Commission determines, that the evidence supports the demolition, removal or relocation of the structure or if the Commission determines that the interest of preserving historic values will not be adversely affected by such demolition, removal or relocation that the interest of preserving historical values can best be served by the removal of the structures, buildings or objects, it shall issue a Certificate of Appropriateness for Demolition of the structures or site. - (6) If no action has been taken by the Commission within sixty (60) days of original receipt by the Commission of the application, the Certificate of Appropriateness for Demolition shall be deemed approved by the Commission. - (7) Any applicant who is dissatisfied with the action of the Commission relating to the issuance or denial of a Certificate of Appropriateness shall have the right to appeal the determination to the
+- (1) An application for a Certificate of Appropriateness shall contain the following minimum information: - (A) Application fee as established in Appendix A Fee Schedule - (B) Owner and agent contact information; - (C) A detailed description of the reason the proposed demolition is necessary; - (D) Location of the proposed demolition; - (E) Evidence of the existing conditions of the property which justify the need for demolition;

-City Council.
+- (F) A detailed description of the methods of demolition including the process and procedure for removal of all debris and how surrounding properties will be protected during the demolition process; - (G) Any other information that the City may deem necessary in order to determine the need for the proposed demolition. - (2) The Commission shall hold a public hearing on the application within forty-five (45) days after the date a complete application is filed with the City.
+The applicant, property owner, and all property owners located within two hundred (200) feet of the property proposed to be demolished shall be mailed a written notice ten (10) days prior to the hearing. - (3) When considering the Certificate of Appropriateness for Demolition, the Commission shall consider the following: - (A) The historic value of the structures or site; - (B) The state of repair of the structures or site; - (C) The existing and potential usefulness, including the economic usefulness, of the structures, buildings or objects on the lot, parcel or site; - (D) The reasons for preserving the structures, buildings or objects on the lot, parcel or site; - (E) The character of the neighborhood; - (F) Any other factors the Commission deems appropriate when considering the proposed demolition. - (4) When considering the Certificate of Appropriateness for Relocation, the Commission shall consider the following: - (A) The style of construction and compatibility with the local Historic District - (B) The historic value and structural state of the structure; - (C) The historic value of the site; - (D) The reasons for preserving the structure on an alternate site; - (E) The character of the neighborhood; - (F) Any other factors the Commission deems appropriate when considering the proposed demolition. - (5) If the Commission determines, that the evidence supports the demolition, removal or relocation of the structure or if the Commission determines that the interest of preserving historic values will not be adversely affected by such demolition, removal or relocation that the interest of preserving historical values can best be served by the removal of the structures, buildings or objects, it shall issue a Certificate of Appropriateness for Demolition of the structures or site. - (6) If no action has been taken by the Commission within sixty (60) days of original receipt by the Commission of the application, the Certificate of Appropriateness for Demolition shall be deemed approved by the Commission. - (7) Any applicant who is dissatisfied with the action of the Commission relating to the issuance or denial of a Certificate of Appropriateness shall have the right to appeal the determination to the City Council.
 The applicant has fifteen (15) calendar days from date of the Commission action to file for the appeal.
 The appeal request will be place on the next available City Council agenda.
 To be considered, the appeal shall set forth the grounds for such appeal and shall provide the City with any pertinent evidence and all related documentation related to the appeal.
 The City Council shall use the adopted approval criteria for the appeal review.